 His projects include spread of opinion and other dynamic processes on networks, communities in social networks, and large-scale parallel and distributed computing and simulation.
 Dr. Szymanski led the development of the GANXIS and SpeakEasy community detection algorithms; the SENSE simulator for sensor network simulation, and VOGUE and Conceptor-based innovative HMM models.

-MetPetDB is a database for metamorphic petrology that is being designed and built by a global community of metamorphic petrologists and computer scientists at Rensselaer Polytechnic Institute as part of the National Cyberinfrastructure Initiative and supported by the NSF.
+MetPetDB is a database for metamorphic petrology built by a global community of metamorphic petrologists and computer scientists at RPI, a part of the National Cyberinfrastructure Initiative of the NSF.

-A research project that uses Internet-connected computers to do research in determining the evolution of the Milkyway galaxy.
+A research project that uses Internet-connected computers to trace the evolution of the Milkyway galaxy.

 Algorithm with linear wait that solved the open problem posed by Lamport in 1978.

-Software for a Parallel Toolkit for Community Quality Metrics, including modularity Q and modularity density Qds for researchers interested in in community detection.
+Software for a Parallel Toolkit for Community Quality Metrics, including modularity Q and modularity density Qds for community detection.